What sort of scenes?

 Patchworking

 Needle, thread and some baubles or rag will let you customise people to memorable effect.
+You'll make people very happy this way.

 Mystery Call

+Two, bright red, old style landline telephones which are connected.
+We place them on two street benches round the corner from each other.
 We invite friends and strangers to sit by the phone on one end and wait for a stranger to pick up the other for a chat.

 Blind Mate

-Bring them together before they’ve seen each other, have them hold hands and get the conversation going, then leave them to it.
-It’s a sort of magic.
+Bring some blindfolds and ask a few members of the public if they'd like to "meet strangers whilst blindfolded".
+In the right situation, they'll say yes.
+Bring them together before they've seen each other, have them hold hands and get the conversation going, then leave them to it.
+It's a sort of magic.

 Readings